 Reglan (Metoclopramide) Litigation

-Taking Reglan (metoclopramide) may increase the risk of developing tardive dyskinesia, a movement disorder.
+Taking Reglan (metoclopramide) may increase your risk of developing tardive dyskinesia, a movement disorder, and other more serious side effects.

-Reglan (metoclopramide), which is used to treat nausea and gastrointestinal disorders, has been linked to a serious neurological syndrome called tardive dyskinesia.
-Although product liability lawsuits involving Reglan have been going on for a number of years, a U.S. Food and Drug Administration (FDA) warning in 2009 spurred a new crop of Reglan litigation.
+Reglan (metoclopramide), used to treat nausea and gastrointestinal disorders, has been linked to serious neurological problems, including tardive dyskinesia (TD) and a potentially fatal condition called neuroleptic malignant syndrome (NMS).
+Although product liability lawsuits involving Reglan have been going on for many years, a U.S. Food and Drug Administration (FDA) warning in 2009 spurred a new crop of Reglan litigation.

 Here's the latest on Reglan's side effects and the current status of Reglan litigation.